svanteschubert/en16931-data-extractor/src/site/README.md

 There is [a wonderful online introduction for EN16931](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/Compliance+with+eInvoicing+standard) given by the EU.

 ### Reason for this Software
-The specification EN16931 is meant to build e-invoice software, but it is tedious and error prone to read the manually copy the PDF (or paper) specification.
+The specification EN16931 is meant to build e-invoice software, but it is tedious and error prone to read the PDF (or paper) specification and manually copy its data.
 The goal of this tool is to extract the main data, the so called syntax-binding (mapping) between the XML formats and the Semantic Data Model from more structured office documents.
 The bindings are for instance required to generate source code for a software allowing to load/save both XML formats.
 In addition our future software shall modify/create XML by an API based on the Semantic Data Model of EN16931.
 Some reasoning behind from a developers bird perspective:
 <br/>There are three [graphs](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) within the EU specification: